shortlist-digital/mailgun-liquid-api/readme.md

 npm run dev
 ```

+You can view the template MLA has downloaded by visiting `/template` in your browser.

 ## Production deployment

 To run in production.
 Make sure your environment variables are configured and then: